-Before warrants will be approved and mailed to a new address, a Grant Subaward Modification (Cal OES Form 2-223) and a Payee Data Record (STD 204 Form) with the address change must be submitted to Cal OES.
-Letters or emails from the Subrecipient changing a permanent mailing address will not be accepted.
+Before warrants can be approved and mailed to a new Payment Mailing Address, a Grant Subaward Modification (Cal OES Form 2-223) and a Payee Data Record (STD 204 Form) with the address change must be submitted to Cal OES.
+A Payee Data Record Supplement (STD 205) can also be included to provide additional remittance address information (if different than mailing address).

+Letters or emails from the Subrecipient notifying of a change of Payment Mailing Address will not be accepted.